BlinkPay/Blink-Debit-API-Client-Java/README.md

 blinkpay.eviction.interval=${BLINKPAY_EVICTION_INTERVAL:PT60S}
 blinkpay.client.id=${BLINKPAY_CLIENT_ID}
 blinkpay.client.secret=${BLINKPAY_CLIENT_SECRET}
-# for non-Spring consumer as an alternative to spring.profiles.active property
+# for non-Spring consumer as an alternative to spring.profiles.active property.
+Debugging profiles are local, dev or test.
+Any other value will behave in a production-like manner.
 blinkpay.active.profile=${BLINKPAY_ACTIVE_PROFILE:test}
 ```